JValen21/SimpleMessagingApp/login-server-master/README.md

 ## Technical details

-The app is very simple and I have reused a lot of the logic and code from boilerplate project.
+The app is very simple and I have reused a lot of the logic and code from the login server project.

 When hashing password, I have used the hashlib library.
 For handling login I have used flask_login.
+For url parsing I have used the urllib.parse library.

 I have set the secret key to secrets.token_hex(16).
-Now every time the flask application is run, everyone's session cookie will be invalid and therefore everyone will be logged out.
+Now every time the flask application is run, a new random secret key is made and everyone's session cookie will be invalid and therefore everyone will be logged out.

 I enabled CSRF protection using flask-WTF extension.
 When a user now sends a message, the CSRF token is compared to ensure that the POST request did not come from somewhere else.
 This will happen automatically when using the createUser and login forms, but has to be done manually when sending messages.